Uncover in a day, some of the best-hidden gems Dublin has to offer. Find here a special guide on one of our favourite cities in the world.

 Located less than one kilometre from Perivolos Beach, Agios is a big, sandy organised beach.

 It’s more peaceful than its neighbouring beaches, and the water is shallower.

 Some small taverns offer delicious lunch.
 Umbrellas and sun beds can be rented if you want to relax at the beach, and there are a lot of opportunities for water sports like scuba diving.

 Divers can explore the beauty of Santorini’s marine life under the supervision of master divers who prioritise safety.
 The locations for dives might be very local in the bay and all over the neighbouring headland cliffs or a little further afield, depending on water visibility and conditions.

-Ammoudi Bay Beach is accessible by walking or riding ride down the 214 steps from the castle of Oia.
+This beach is accessible by walking or riding ride down the 214 steps from the castle of Oia.

 Amoudi Bay is well-known for its traditional Greek inns with fresh seafood and the astounding romantic sunsets.
-Once was Santorini’s commercial port, Amoudi Bay has now become a tourist spot.
+Once Santorini’s commercial port, Amoudi Bay has now become a tourist spot.
 There might not be sunbathing comforts at this beach unlike the other ones mentioned above, but the diving scene here is impeccable.
 Diving here is something you wouldn’t definitely find anywhere else in the world.

-You see, Santorini isn’t only about sunsets, beautiful landscapes, and majestic geometric houses in the villages.
+Santorini isn’t only about sunsets, beautiful landscapes, and majestic geometric houses in the villages.